ginstrom/paladin-novel/epub-master.md

 Gond nodded once, then turned toward the forest trail.
 Behind him, a young voice called softly, "Thank you."

 The simple words hit him like a physical blow.
-He straightened his shoulders and lengthened his stride toward Darach, carrying the weight of their trust like armor against whatever waited ahead.
+He straightened his shoulders and lengthened his stride toward Blackwater, carrying the weight of their trust like armor against whatever waited ahead.

 \newpage

 ### Chapter 5 – A Change of Course

-Pre-dawn mist coiled around Darach's northern gate like ghostly fingers as Gond nudged Ash forward.
+Pre-dawn mist coiled around Blackwater's northern gate like ghostly fingers as Gond nudged Ash forward.
 His breath fogged in the chill air.
 He tugged his hood lower, hiding the brand that marked him as escaped property.
 The city's walls loomed ahead, black silhouettes against the pale sky.
 His pulse hammered against his throat.

 Two guards lounged by the portcullis, halberds propped against their shoulders.
 Their eyes sharpened as Gond approached.
 Lantern light danced across battle-scarred faces.